dan-leo/masters/thesis/v8/4_results.md

 | Quectel        | -7.60 dB | 166.60 dBm |

 In terms of MCL, LTE vendors and UE devices are all performing satisfactorily by meeting the 164 dBm requirement.
 It should be noted that SINR is a proprietary measurement.

+#### Transmit Power

+Observing the results in Appendix \ref{appendix_transmit_power_RP}, UE devices decrease their output power at roughly 10 dBm per decade of RSRP amplification from -100 dBm onwards except for Vodacom-Nokia which maintains maximum output power.

 #### RSRP and SINR